IChowdhury01/Missing-Person-Tracking-API/README.md

     - `POST` to upload a sighting photo
 - http://localhost:8080/api/sightings/{id}
     - `PUT` to edit a sighting report

+**Note:** PUT requests and photo upload POST requests must be sent as multi-part forms.

 ### HTTP Request Syntax